The concept of lifetime art collector value is foreign to many artists.

 Successful artists sell to both types of buyers.
 Sometimes they use different marketing methods to find them.
 I believe artists need to develop as many relationships with art collectors as possible.
-It is a key to your success.
-This does not mean ignore other ways to get to market.
-They are also important, but should not be top priority over building a direct buying collector base.
+It is key to your success.
+You should not ignore other ways to get to market.
+They are also important, but should not be a top priority over building a direct buying collector base.

-Collectors are important because they represent potential sales of many pieces to the same person.
+Collectors are essential because they represent potential sales of many pieces to the same person.
 They also are your best source for referrals to other collectors, or to opportunities that would not be open to you otherwise.
-A devoted fan may make introductions to people who can make a big impact on your career.
+A devoted fan may make introductions to people who can make a significant impact on your career.
 You don’t get this from the casual art buyer.

 With enough collectors, you can sell most of your original work to a small group of people.
 This situation is ideal because one-on-one relationships put you are in control.
 Nothing can happen to alter your ability to sell to them.
 Facebook can become a ghost town, and galleries can close.
 When things happen, it has zero effect on your relationships your collectors.

 Over your career, collectors will buy multiple pieces from you.
-While no situation is the same, it is realistic to expect to sell a collector three pieces on average.
+While no situation is the same, it is realistic to expect to sell a collector three original artworks on average.
 They might buy two for personal use and one as a gift.